roajonny/common/docs/source/onboarding/git_workflow.rst

      - None
      - No

-The CI/CD pipeline is configured to generate the FPGA image, the documentation, and run any self-checking testbench simulations (if they exist) upon merges to ``develop`` or ``main``.

 |

 Naming developer branches
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To encourage consistency that scales with team size, developer branches should
-adhere to the following convention for naming their branches:
+Developers should adhere to the following convention when naming their
+branches:

 ``<feature/debug>-<description>_<developer initials>``

+This convention ensures the workflow's consistency and scales with the size of
+the team.

 |